MaayonThayaparan/MaayonThayaparan-Wireless-Light-Alarm-Clock-Mobile-App-Android-iOS/README.md

 This is a mobile app (iOS + Android) developed using React-Native that has a full featured alarm clock that is fully customizable and configurable with wireless lights (only 'Govee' brand.
 Future optimization to include APIs for other brands).

+## Download:

+- Deployed on the App Store: [http://3.131.168.18:8050/](https://apps.apple.com/ca/app/wifi-light-alarm/id6503112602?platform=iphone)
+- Deploying on the Play Store (waiting for verification and testing).

 ## Demo Video:

 https://www.youtube.com/watch?v=CviftibvQpY